Josh Rogin: Incidents

 In 2014, Rogin was credited with recording and revealing statements made in a private meeting of the Trilateral Commission by US Secretary of State John Kerry, who posited that Israel could become an "apartheid state."
 Invitees had all previously agreed that they would not record or report on speakers' remarks without permission.
 Rogin posted an article on The Daily Beast, which forced Kerry to issue a letter of apology to Jewish and Israeli leaders.
 Rogin originally stated that he received the information from an attendee's recording.
 He later admitted that he made the recording himself.
 Rogin ultimately defended himself by stating he was not an invitee and therefore was not bound by the off the record agreement.

 Rogin was physically assaulted in 2013 by comedian Dan Nainan, after tweeting disparagingly about Nainan's standup performance at a charity comedy event at the DC Improv.
 Nainan saw Rogin's tweets after his set, approached Rogin in the back of the club, and punched him twice in the face in front of several witnesses.
 Nainan was arrested and later pleaded guilty to assault.

 Personal life

-In 2016, he married PBS Newshour foreign affairs producer Ali Weinberg (daughter of Max Weinberg and sister of Jay Weinberg) in a Jewish ceremony in Washington D.C.
-Rogin speaks conversational Japanese.
+In 2016, he married PBS Newshour foreign affairs producer Ali Weinberg (daughter of longtime Bruce Springsteen drummer Max Weinberg and sister of Slipknot drummer Jay Weinberg) in a Jewish ceremony in Washington D.C.